WYOMING. FAMILY. WHISKEY.

 If there’s a list of world’s best jobs, Nancy Fraley’s gig is surely on it.
 Her business card reads ‘Nosing Services,’ and she’s in high demand across the Craft Distilling world.
-Nancy consults with Wyoming Whiskey, working with Sam to find the perfect mix of barrels for our Small Batch Bourbon and singularly intriguing barrels deemed worthy of our Single Barrel label.
+Nancy consults with Wyoming Whiskey working to find the perfect mix of barrels for our Small Batch Bourbon and singularly intriguing barrels deemed worthy of our Single Barrel label.

 With the barrels and batches determined, the bottling and shipping process begins.
 It’s the end-of-the-line for the Production Team, but just the start of the journey for Wyoming Whiskey.

 ONLY WYOMING INGREDIENTS